 On Facebook, you don’t necessarily have to wipe your old history in order to hide it.
 The social network has a built-in feature that allows you to limit all your past posts to “Friends Only,” preventing outsiders from seeing them.

-Head on over to Facebook, click the arrow in the upper-right corner of the page, and go to Settings > Privacy > Limit The Audience for Old Posts On Your Timeline.
-Or, if you’re already signed in to the site, just click this link to go straight there.
-Finally, click the Limit Past Posts button, and all your past posts that are currently visible to “Public” or “Friends of Friends” will be reset to “Friends Only.”
+Head on over to Facebook, click the arrow in the upper-right corner of the page, and go to Settings and then Privacy.
+There, on Your activity, choose Limit Past Posts.
+Finally, click the Limit Past Posts button that appears on the dialog box, and all your past posts that are currently visible to “Public” or “Friends of Friends” will be reset to “Friends Only.”

 If you’re satisfied with that, then you’re good to go.
 But if you have a lot of Facebook friends, especially those you aren’t particularly close with, I wouldn’t stop there.
 You never know who might have it out for you one day.